KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 | timestamp | alice@subject.com | Bob bob@bob.com |   verbal consent  |@bob | Not Sensitive | NO 3rd Party Sharing | Privacy Policy Read at point of Consent |

 2. Conformance Guidance MVCR:  (TBF)

-* For general use on websites for existing consent: legacy website based consent, context can vary widely depending on the METHOD of Collection and the sensitivity of the PI the MVCR encorporates the minimum MVCR and adds additonal MUST reequirements.
+* For general use on websites for existing consent: legacy website based consent, context can vary widely depending on the METHOD of Collection and the sensitivity of the PI the MVCR encorporates the minimum MVCR requirements and adds additonal MUST reequirements.

 * Baseline Use Case: MVCR for existing consent online (website based enrolment) (see Alice and Bob)